Artist • Lyricist • Recording Artist

 A graduate of the world renowned Boys Choir of Harlem, Leon holds a Master of Music degree from the Juilliard School in New York City and a Bachelor of Music degree from Westminster Choir College of Rider University.
 He has performed on major stages throughout the world including the Kennedy Center, Carnegie Hall, The New York Philharmonic, St. Petersburg Philharmonic in Russia and the Osakadome in Japan.

-In Opera Leon has performed at Toledo Opera, Hawaii Opera Theater, Dallas Opera and in 2009 will reprise his critically acclaimed interpretation of Papageno in Mozart’s opera The Magic Flute at El Paso Opera.
+In Opera Leon has performed at Toledo Opera, Hawaii Opera Theater, Dallas Opera, and most notably at El Paso Opera, reprising his critically acclaimed interpretation of Papageno in Mozart’s opera The Magic Flute.